September 15, 2021

 Here are some tips on how to welcome new members to your association or membership-based organization.

 Have you ever been thrilled to become a member of a group, only to feel ghosted and lost after signing up?
 This doesn’t exactly create the best first impression.
 One major mistake that associations make is neglecting a comprehensive onboarding process for members.
-There are many steps your association can take to prioritize the new member onboarding process, with the first being a friendly and informative welcome letter.

 Always be sure to include a personalized greeting in your welcome letter, as opposed to a generic one like “Valued Member.”
 Using a first name in your greeting fosters a friendly and caring atmosphere for the new member to feel comfortable getting to know you more.
-Being called “valued member” will make them feel significantly less valued!
+Being called a “valued member” will make them feel significantly less valued!

 Let your new member know how much you appreciate them joining your organization — after all, members keep you running!
 The earlier you can thank a member, the better they will feel.
 This is a positive step in building a long-term relationship.